-Luis Seco honoured by the Natural Sciences and Engineering Council of Canada October 29, 2007, for his work in bringing university research to the marketplace.
+Luis Seco honoured by the Natural Sciences and Engineering Council of Canada on October 29, 2007, for his work in bringing university research to the marketplace

-Luis Seco, a faculty member of the Department of Mathematical and Computational Sciences won a $25,000 Synergy Award for his collaboration with Algorithmics, a risk management company.
-Their partnership has yeided financial software that identifies and manages the risks involved in complex financial instruments.
-Seco and Algorithmics were the first to apply financial engineering --the confluence of math and computer science-- to practical challenges within the financial industry.
+Luis Seco, a faculty member of the Department of Mathematical and Computational Sciences, won a $25,000 Synergy Award for his collaboration with Algorithmics, a risk management company.
+Their partnership has yielded financial software that identifies and manages the risks involved in complex financial instruments.
+Seco and Algorithmics were the first to apply financial engineering — the confluence of math and computer science — to practical challenges within the financial industry.

-Professor Arnold Rosenbloom won University of Toronto Mississauga's Teaching Excellence Award!
+Professor Arnold Rosenbloom won the University of Toronto Mississauga's Teaching Excellence Award!

-In June 2007, it was announced by the Acting Vice President and Principal, Professor Cheryl Misak, that Arnold Rosenbloom was chosen as the recipient of the UofTM Teaching Excellence Award 'for oustanding teaching by a faculty member'.
+In June 2007, it was announced by the Acting Vice President and Principal, Professor Cheryl Misak, that Arnold Rosenbloom was chosen as the recipient of the UTM Teaching Excellence Award for outstanding teaching by a faculty member.

 This was the second year in a row that a lecturer from Mathematical and Computational Sciences won this award.
 This department is very proud of this well-deserved honour received by Arnold.